 Coming off her recent World Cup medal win in the team sprint with teammate Dasha Gaiazova, on the same course that will be used in Sochi, Perianne has good reason to be optimistic.
 “Winning that medal stuck with me all summer,” she says.
 “Every time I go out training, I’m thinking about standing on that podium again.”

 Perianne looks to other sources of inspiration, as well.
 For instance, the many amazing Canadian women who helped blaze the trail before her.
 She recalls seeing Beckie Scott win the Olympic medal at the 2002 Salt Lake City Winter Olympics—the bronze that went on to turn golden, after the first and second place finishers were disqualified for doping.

-“It was the first time a Canadian had won an Olympic medal in cross-country skiing and the first time a North American woman had won a medal in cross-country skiing, and it was just huge,” says Perianne, who was used to seeing Europeans and Scandinavians dominate her sport.
+“It was the first time a Canadian had won an Olympic medal in cross-country skiing and the first time a North American woman had won a medal in cross-country skiing, and it was just huge,” she says, who was used to seeing Europeans and Scandinavians dominate her sport.
 “I looked up to Beckie and all the girls on the Canadian team my whole life, and then to watch her win a medal was a pretty big turning point.
 I remember watching that race and thinking, ‘Wow, this is actually possible.’”

 Back in 2002, Beckie was an idol to Perianne, “someone who was plastered on my walls and who I read about in magazines.”
 Since then, she’s become something even better: a friend.